rzkamalia/gc-mle-certification-prep/README.md

     + Use base64 encoding when sending images.
     + Use batch predictions for large datasets.
     + Run services in same region to reduce ingress/egress charges.

+### Basic Data Exploration

+Descriptive statistics: summarize information about distribution of values, central tendency, and spread of values.

+Encoding data: useful for categorical data, have several types including one-hot encoding ([1, 0, 0], [0, 1, 0], [0, 0, 1]), ordinal encoding ([1, 2, 3]), binary encoding (for example binary 2 > [0, 0], [1, 0], [0, 1]), and feature hashing (convert to vector).

+Feature selection: reduce the number of features to improve performance.
++ Numeric input - numeric output:
+    + Pearson's Correlation: linear relationship, ratio between covariance of two variables and product of standard deviation.
+    + Spearman's Rank COefficient: non-linear relationship, based on rank value of two variables, high when variables have similar ranks.
++ Numeric input - categorical output (and vice versa):
+    + ANOVA: linear relationship, difference among means.
+    + Kendall's Rank Coefficient: non-linear relationship, ordinal association, rank correlation.
++ Categorical input - categorical output:
+    + Chi-Squared test: measure likelihood observed difference happened by chance.
+    + Mutual information: measure of dependence between variables.

+Imbalanced datasets:
++ Occurs when distribution of instances in a training set is skewed.
++ Too few examples of some class: majority class (more frequent class) and minority class (less frequent class).
++ Minority class often more important.

+Causes of imbalance:
++ Naturally
++ Biased sampling
++ Measurement errors

+Mitigating impact of imbalance data:
++ Collect more data.
++ Generate synthetic data (SMOTE).
++ Resampling.
++ Use decision tree algorithms.

+Feature crosses: is a type of synthetic features.
++ Multiply (cross) two or more features to form a new feature.
++ Usd to improve predictive capabilities of a model.
++ Especially useful with non-neural network algorithms.

+Handling missing data:
++ Delete rows with missing data: completely remove rows with missing data from the datasets.
+    + Advantages: removes instances that do not provide additional information.
+    + Disadvantages: loss of information related to other features, not practical when significant portion of datasets has missing values for some features.
++ Replace with central tendency value: use mean, median or mode for missing numeric values.
+    + Advantages: works well with small datasets.
+    + Disadvantages: can increase variance and bias in dataset, can cause data leakage (e.g. time series).
++ Assign a unique category: provides a single new category NA or missing.
+    + Advantages: reduces the chance of increasing variance because adding only one category.
+    + Disadvantages: add another feature value to a categorical value.
++ Predict missing value: use machine learning to predict it, like regressions for numeric value, and decision tree for categorical value.
+    + Advantages: unbiased relative to the rest of dataset.
+    + Disadvantages: cost and time of running predicitions.
++ Last observed value carried forward: use last known value.
+Useful for time series.
+    + Variations: moving average and linear interpolation.

+Handling outliers: instances that are significantly different from ither instances.
+Causes:
+    + Data entry errors.
+    + Measurement errors.
+    + Data processing errors.
+    + Sampling errors.
+    + Naturally.

+Problems with outliers:
++ Increases variance.
++ Violate assumptionsof some statistical tests such regression and ANOVA.
++ Exception: outliers may be anomalies we want to detect.